Public key authentication

 file one typically finds on a server.

-The client first connects to the earthly server over a https connection; the client responds with a cryptographically-secure random blob of data.
-The client then passes that blob of data to the ssh-agent process, which must be running on your local host.
+The client first connects to the earthly server over a https connection; the client responds with a blob of data.
+The client then passes that blob of data to the process, which must be running on your local host.
 This connection occurs by using the local unix-socket as set by the SSH_AUTH_SOCK

 environment variable.
 The ssh-agent signs the blob of data, and returns the signature -- earthly will never read your private keys directly.